Fire on Babylon: Music video

-The accompanying music video for "Fire on Babylon" was directed by French director Michel Gondry, who also directed the videos for "Human Behaviour" for Björk and "Protection" for Massive Attack.
-It was made as a sombre and unsettling vision of O'Connor's childhood and was released on August 15.
+The music video for "Fire on Babylon" was directed by French director Michel Gondry, who had previously directed the videos for "Human Behaviour" for Björk and "Protection" for Massive Attack.
+"Fire on Babylon" was produced by Ingo Lezzi for Partizan and was made as a sombre and unsettling vision of O'Connor's childhood and was released on August 15.
 The video was nominated for a Grammy Award for Best Short Form Music Video in 1995.